Gandalf-/BrainBash/README.md

 These snippets show some example output from using the program profiler.
 The program's execution is broken into contiguous sequences of operations that are all run the same number of times.
-Identation corresponds to the level of loop depth.
+Indentation corresponds to the level of loop depth.

 ```